aborruso/normattiva_2_md/openspec/project.md

 # Project Context

 ## Purpose
-Akoma2MD is a command-line tool that converts Akoma Ntoso XML documents (particularly Italian legal documents from normattiva.it) into readable Markdown format.
+Normattiva2MD (formerly Akoma2MD) is a command-line tool that converts Akoma Ntoso XML documents (particularly Italian legal documents from normattiva.it) into readable Markdown format.
 The primary goal is to provide legal documents in a format optimized for Large Language Models (LLMs) and AI applications, enabling better legal analysis, Q&A systems, and automated processing.

 ## Tech Stack
 - **Language**: Python 3.7+